David-OConnor/pyflow/README.md

 contains all dependencies, and is an analog to `requirements.txt`.

-You can specify `extra` dependencies, which will only be installed when passing explicit flags to `pyproject package` like this:
+You can specify `extra` dependencies, which will only be installed when passing explicit flags to `pyproject install`.
+When built with the `package` command, these are included in `setup.py`, so packages requing this one can install them with `pip install -e` etc.
 ```toml
 [tool.pypackage.extras]
 test = ["pytest", "nose"]